shiftlin0818/PowerSystem_Viewer/README.md

 # PowerSystem_Viewer

-Welcome to feed back issues and give suggestions(zenglin@outlook.com).
+Welcome to feed back issues and give suggestions in Issues.

 This program is academic purpose tool for power system visualization.